jmilet/jmilet.github.io/_posts/2015-10-11-remote-files.markdown

 # The test

-As asual the test is a very simple one.
+As usual the test is a very simple one.
 Just two different physical machines and a file that will be accessed by both of them.

 The first machine is a nice Raspberry Pi running FreeBSD.